These oven-baked buttermilk chicken strips are a healthier alternative to fast food or frozen chicken nuggets for the kids!

-Today we’re doing a relatively simple food fix and something that should work well with the kids.
+Today we’re making a relatively simple recipe of buttermilk chicken tenders that should be popular with the kids.
 Think of this as a healthier alternative to fast food or frozen chicken nuggets for the little ones.
-They’re pretty crispy for being baked and versatile enough seasoning wise.
-So today we’re going to be making some oven-baked buttermilk chicken strips which are basically breaded chicken tenders marinated in a buttermilk mixture.
+They’re pretty crispy for being baked and versatile enough seasoning-wise.
+So today we’re going to be making some oven-baked buttermilk chicken strips which are crispy breaded chicken tenders marinated in a buttermilk mixture.

 I’ve had some moderate success with this technique of breading and baking in the oven in the past.
-I made a Parmesan and herb crusted baked chicken that turned out pretty good last year.
+I made some baked Parmesan crusted chicken that turned out pretty good.
 And it works for seafood as well like this panko crusted tilapia.
 But my main gripe about baking stuff was the uneven browning, particularly for chicken.

-So today we’ll be addressing that with a little hack I didn’t do last year, which was to toast the bread crumbs prior to breading for an even browning.
+So today we’ll be addressing that with a little hack, which is toasting the bread crumbs prior to breading for even browning.
 I’m pretty happy with the results.
 The toasting is done without any oil in the pan until it’s evenly browned, so it’s still healthy.
 Pretty nice hack if you ask me.
 Let’s begin!

 Start by defrosting your chicken tenders for the buttermilk marination.
-I used about three pounds but feel free to scale down if you don’t have that many mouths to feed.
+I used about 3 lbs. of chicken tenders but feel free to scale down if you don’t have that many mouths to feed.
 I figured if you’re going to be doing all that breading, might as well do it in a big batch and since we’re baking it all anyways, the huge baking sheets can accommodate plenty.

 Let it marinate in the fridge for 30 minutes.
 While you’re doing this, we can start toasting the bread crumbs.
-I used panko bread crumbs because they’re flakier but you can also use Italian bread crumbs.
-If you’re curious about panko, you can find it in most grocery stores right next to the Italian bread crumbs.
-The toasting of the bread crumbs should take about 5 minutes You don’t really need any oil for this, just a hot pan.
-So start doing this over medium high heat.
-It’ll take awhile for them to start browning and you won’t notice anything the first few minutes.
-But once you notice some browning on the bottom of the pan, start stirring it up to even up the browning and don’t stop.
-After this it’ll brown super, super fast so you’ll need to be on your game.
+I used panko bread crumbs because they’re airy and flaky with a good texture that’s perfect for crunch.
+The toasting of the bread crumbs should take about 5 minutes and you don’t need any oil for this, just a hot pan.
+It’ll take a while for them to start browning and you won’t notice anything for the first few minutes.
+But once you notice some browning on the bottom of the pan, start stirring it up to even up the browning and don’t stop stirring.
+After this, it’ll brown super, super fast so you’ll need to be on your game.

 Now we do the breading.
 Use some tongs to remove the chicken tenders from the marinade and shake off any excess marinade.
 You’ll want to shake the excess off so you don’t get the bread crumbs soggy.
 They won’t stick on as well.
 Toss them in the bowl of browned bread crumbs and heap the bread crumbs onto them with a spoon.
 I found it easier to pat in any excess bread crumbs with the back of the spoon.
 Between the tongs and spoon, your hands won’t ever have to get dirty!
 I kid you not.
 No messy battered hands.
 The breading took up the majority of the prep stage, but again, if you decide to downsize for a smaller batch, it shouldn’t take too long at all.